(Note: This post contains affiliate links.)

 As part of my party prep, I purchased one of the inexpensive Wilton cupcake stands and blinged it out with the FloraCraft Diamond Wrap.
 (I also used this throughout the party and have a lot left over!
 A little goes a long way!)

-I created Anna’s Frozen Hearts by melting some Wilton White Chocolate Chips and just dipping them.
+I created Anna’s Frozen Hearts by melting some Wilton White Candy Melts which are super easy to use.
+Just melt (slowly – and follow the directions on the package) and just dip them right in.
+Place them on wax paper until the chocolate hardens.
 (First I cut out the green tops and cut a heart-shape in the top).

-There are tons of ideas floating around pinterest if you were to search for ‘frozen birthday party food” and rather than do the something that might melt, I opted to use these GIANT Jet-Puffed Marshmallows and dip them in white chocolate, clear sprinkles, silver sprinkles, and little blue balls.
+There are tons of ideas floating around pinterest if you were to search for ‘frozen birthday party food” and rather than do the something that might melt, I opted to use these GIANT Jet-Puffed Marshmallows from Kraft and dip them in the same white chocolate.
+I added in some clear sprinkles, silver sprinkles, and little blue balls and voila – super easy and pretty.
+The kids all loved them.

 One of our sweet guests enjoying the sweets!